davosmith/moodle-objectives/README.txt

 ==Contact==

-Any questions or suggestions for improvement, please drop an email to "davo AT davodev DOT co DOT uk" or visit http://www.davodev.co.uk
+Any questions or suggestions for improvement, please drop an email to: moodle@davosmith.co.uk